eugenek07/challengeproblems/problem2/README.md

 ## Message from LAN -> C2
 Type a message onto terminal of the running process of payload.py
     ```I adore ChaP!```
-It gets stored in the payload.py's personal stack ordered into bytes (Last in First Out), sending each byte one at a time every 64 seconds.
+It gets stored in the payload.py's personal QUEUE ordered into bytes (Last in First Out), sending each byte one at a time every 64 seconds.
 Every 64 seconds, it sends one 'xor'ed byte from the above string
     - If Message being sent: ```RootDelay[30] = 1```
     - If message stored in ```ReceiveTimestamp[7] = <byte(Message)>```